jacekkopecky/living-meta-analysis/webpages/react/README.md

+## needs to be reviewed

-You'll find here some explanation on how the React components are build inside our build system.
+ou'll find here some explanation on how the React components are build inside our build system.

 We use Parcel to bundle all the React files together so that the components can be displayed correctly in the browser.